lyschoening/module-theoretical-yield/README.md

 In the above example, there are a few things that are important:
 * `platformProvider.register(COMPONENT_NAME)` - This is a mandatory action.
 You use that to register a component.
-Note that you still need to specify the same `isProjectType` property in `components.config.json`.
 * `dirname(module.id)` - This is just a helper to get the path for where the component resides, you should always use it.
 * `platformProvider.state()` - This sets the states/routes for the component.
 It is just a proxy to Angular UI Router's [$stateProvider.state()](http://angular-ui.github.io/ui-router/site/#/api/ui.router.state.$stateProvider), thus everything you'd configure with it, you also do it with the `platformProvider.state()`.